Mechz1/Mechz1/README.md

 - 👋 Hi, I’m @Mechz1
 - 👀 I’m interested in programming languages technologies
 - 🌱 I’m currently learning frontend dev and backend dev
-- 💞️ I’m looking to collaborate on companies that allows the chances to learn and enhance my skills
+- 💞️ I’m looking to collaborate on companies that allow to learn and enhance the required skills
 - 📫 How to reach me ...

 <!---